 During 2006 / 2007, the Group reclassified a portion of the Company's related party balances as net investments in foreign operations as permitted by AASB 121 The Effects of Changes in Foreign Exchange Rates.
-The balances reclassified were identified as being monetary items of a non current nature as settlement of these balances is not planned and the Group's forecasts showed that any settlement would not occur in the foreign exchange rates applying to these monetary items would not provide the best representation of a current year's performance.
+The balances reclassified were identified as being monetary items of a non current nature as settlement of these balances is not planned and the Group's forecasts showed that any settlement would not occur in the foreseeable future.
+While this situation persists, impacting the Group's current year profits with the movement in the foreign exchange rates applying to these monetary items would not provide the best representation of a current year's performance.
 As permitted by AASB 121, from the date of reclassification, all changes in the Australian dollar value of these items arising from changes in foreign exchange rates are, in the consolidated financial statements, being recognised in the foreign currency translation reserve.
 As and when settlements occur, the cumulative amount of these changes in value deferred in the foreign currency translation reserve will be recognised in that current year's profit in the consolidated accounts.

-During the comparative period, the net investment in Gale Europe GmbH was written off following the closure of the European full service operation; a portion of the net investment in Gale Pacific Special Textiles (Ningbo) Limited was converted to equity and additional balances in Gale Pacific (New Zealand) Limited and Gale Pacific USA Inc were reclassified as net investments in foreign operations.
+In the 2008 / 2009 period, the net investment in Gale Europe GmbH was written off following the closure of the European full service operation; a portion of the net investment in Gale Pacific Special Textiles (Ningbo) Limited was converted to equity and additional balances in Gale Pacific (New Zealand) Limited and Gale Pacific USA Inc were reclassified as net investments in foreign operations.
 No further adjustments to these balances occurred in the reporting period.